tommysrepos/Hasenhuttl/README.md

 Changelog (MM/DD/YY):

+01/11/24 - Working on making the display better for phone screens. lowered the margin between clue cards.

 12/20/23 - Changed css rules so that modal font family is sans-serif and font size is larger.
 Instructions were too hard to read.
 Added spans tags with css rules to the how-to-play modal so that the user will know what match and almost match looks like before their first guess.

 Added href for gmail and github